Giving People Clues that Turn Dreams into Reality

-- Then, Robert also talk about some of the ongoing transformations in his training business.
+- Then, Robert also talks about some of the ongoing transformations in his training business.

 - Next, Robert discussed one of the things he taught during his training sessions — The Four Phases of Life.

 - We also talked about the connection of the “rubber band metaphor” to “wealth rule” number one — pay yourself first.

 - Then, Robert shared the reasons why most people are really good at being busy but not being productive.

 - We went on with the conversation and talked about Robert’s fatal flaw in his business.
 One thing that held him back in his business was self-doubt.
 He overcame this by surrounding himself with amazing people.

 - As a solopreneur, Robert’s arch-nemesis is procrastination.
 He fights this by designing his day so that procrastination cannot play any role.

 - Robert’s driving force in his business is authenticity — the greatest gift anybody can give to this world.

-- Lastly, Robert’s guiding principle is to be authentic and be loyal to your dreams.
+- Lastly, Robert’s guiding principle is to be authentic and loyal to your dreams.

 - Hiring a Virtual Assistant